Russel88/RCon3D/README.md

 what layers to analyze in `occupancy`, `clumps`, `co_agg` and `cross_ratio`

+`xy_splits` Splits the image in each xy position and then run an analysis

 #### Acknowledgment note:

 An internal function, `tiff_to_array`, is partly borrowed from